 Influence policy on matters relating to international students, research and business links.

-a) A comprehensive descriptive CV, including all of the areas of evidence of achievement which apply, full publications list with links to the three publications the applicant believes are their strongest with Aston Research Explorer, a link to the applicant’s website.
+a) A comprehensive descriptive CV, including all of the areas of evidence of achievement which apply, where relevant to career path a full publications list with links to the three publications the applicant believes are their strongest with Aston Research Explorer, a link to the applicant’s website.

 i. the level of application and criteria on which the application is based

 ii. a summary of the case for promotion against each of the criteria, referring to the guidance, highlighting the most significant achievements and drawing attention to any specific issues relevant to the case

 iii. the applicant’s short to medium term plans for each area of their application: research; learning & teaching; contribution to the external engagement on behalf of the University; citizenship activity in the School and wider University

 iv. the names, addresses and contact details of the appropriate number of referees

 c) other than the CV, the only appendices to the application form should be:

 - Student feedback produced as part of the centrally administered module questionnaire where this is available (for the last two years) for staff on Teaching and Research or Teaching and Clinical career paths